Apple Design Award winner Florence breaks new ground in mobile gaming

 As for Mountains, however, the team is now considering what stories they want to tell next.
 They’re not announcing the details of those discussions, but they have some ideas around telling other types of stories that aren’t represented today through mobile gaming.

-We might not see those come to life for some time – it took Florence fifteen months to go from idea to launch, and the next title will likely take just as long.
+We might not see those come to life for some time — it took Florence 15 months to go from idea to launch, and the next title will likely take just as long.

 But Wong knows what kind of stories they probably won’t do, he says.